MarkoVitkovic/Duzine/README.md

 * [Contact](#contact)

 ## General info
 Program is made in c#.
 I am so proud of this project as this is one of my first and hardest by then projects.
 So in this project you adding or deducting anz type of size (mm,cm,m,km) and as result you get one parsed size.
 Example, user input 1km + 30m and output is 1.03km or if he wants in m or cm he can choose.
+Feel free to clone or download this repo.

 ## Screenshots